9 tips for getting more Snapchat followers

 This may seem like a bandwagon approach, and it is.
 On social media, though, jumping on the bandwagon tends to work.
 Chasing trends on Snapchat is a lot like using trending hashtags on Twitter.
 It’s a great way to divert some of that traffic to your social media.

 On Snapchat, however, the trending topics aren’t as visible.
 Instead, you’re going to have to pay attention to the platform and pick up on trends as they happen.
-It’s a skill social media influencers have mastered and something you should pick up on with time.
+It’s a skill social media influencers have perfected and something you should pick up on with time.

 If you want a retrospective look at what trended on Snapchat last month, visit Snapchat’s official blog.
 At the end of every month, they post a blog revisiting the most popular topics on the platform from the previous month.